FraLaz1971/cbeginner/README.md

-# c language beginners programs basic exercises
+# c language programs for beginners
+introductory exercises
-from Dan Gookin "C for dummies" book revised by fralaz1971 fralaz1971@gmail.com
+from Dan Gookin "C for dummies" book (2004) revised and tested by fralaz1971 fralaz1971@gmail.com
+## instructions to run programs
-## instructions supposing you're at the linux terminal
+we're supposing you're at the linux/MacOS/msys2 terminal.
-to see the c programs contained in this folder:
+To see the c programs contained in the main folder:
 	ls *.c *.C
 to see what is contained in the exercise folder
 	ls